haochenheheda/Training-Code-of-STM/README.md

 | Ours| resnet-50 | stage 2 | Davis&Youtube-vos | 82.0 | 79.7 | 84.4 | xx |

 ## Notes
+- STM is an attention-based implicit matching architecture, which needs large amounts of data for training.
+The first stage of training is necessary if you want to get better results.
+- Training takes about three days on a single NVIDIA 2080Ti.
+There is no log during training stage, you could add logs at your wish.
-Due to time constraints, the code is a bit messy.
+- Due to time constraints, the code is a bit messy.
 Questions are welcome.

 ## Citing STM
 @inproceedings{oh2019video,